Demo Docs Pricing Compare Integrity Sign in Try it free

 Integration: LangGraph

 LangGraph handles internal graph checkpointing.
-DarkMatter adds cross-framework lineage and an independent record that lives outside your infrastructure.
-They're complementary.
+DarkMatter adds cross-framework lineage and an independent record outside your infrastructure.
+They’re complementary.

 from darkmatter.integrations.langgraph import DarkMatterTracer